 Note: FSU Case Management Services may be able to help students in need of webcams or other equipment.
 Students can reach them at 850-644-9555.
 Students who need help getting Internet access can check out the ITS Free and Discounted Wi-Fi Options page

 Mac OS users: If you have recently upgraded to a newer version of the operating system, you may need enable screen sharing of your desktop and other applications on your computer for any application like Honorlock that uses screen sharing.
 See this support article with instructions for doing so.

 See Getting Started with Honorlock and/or view the brief videos below so you know what to expect.

 Ensure your computer is charged and has a strong internet connection.
-You can check your system at honorlock.com/support.
+We recommend using the single-click system requirements test at the bottom of the honorlock.com/support page.
 Make sure to use Google Chrome when you log in to take your test.
 We recommend students take their exam in a quiet private location to limit potential flags and distractions.
 Your instructor may provide specific requirements regarding exam setting.

 If you are being prompted for an access code you are most likely not in Google Chrome or you do not have the Honorlock Chrome Extension.

 The Honorlock extension is a small program that modifies the Chrome web browser and not your computer.
 Nothing is installed on the computer.
 Students can remove the Honorlock Chrome extension as soon as their exam is submitted.
 (See instructions for removing Chrome extensions in Google's documentation.)